Last Updated on November 19, 2021 by andrewtk

 When it comes to getting views, well thought-out, entertaining material beats simply throwing big bucks at a project time and again on YouTube.

-As an added bonus, YouTube videos often rank high in Google search results.
+As an added bonus, YouTube videos often rank pretty high in Google search results.

-Whatever level you are at as a marketer, or business owner, give these free tools a try.
+Whatever level you are at as a marketer, or business owner, give these free tools to improve website SEO a try.

 Why wouldn't you?

-They are provided by the biggest search engine in the world.
+They are free and they are provided by the biggest search engine in the world.